-As part of our mission, DBSA is committed to actions that promote diversity, equity, and inclusion to enhance mental wellness for all.
-DBSA recognizes the unique ways that identity, culture, and access affect people living with mood disorders.
-We strive to create safe and inclusive spaces for individuals to feel empowered on offers equitable access to peer support services and mental health resources and advocates for all individuals with a lived experience with a mood disorder, regardless of cultural and social identity or systemic barriers.
+As part of our mission, DBSA is committed to actions that promote diversity, equity, and inclusion to DBSA recognizes the unique ways that identity, culture, and access affect people living with mood disorders.
+We strive to create safe and inclusive spaces for individuals to feel empowered on their own path to wellness.
+DBSA offers equitable access to peer support services and mental health resources and advocates for all individuals with a lived experience with a mood disorder, regardless of cultural and social identity or systemic barriers.